 By J. L. Starkey

 My third-great-grandfather J. C. Muehleisen was not well when he boarded the stagecoach bound for Hot Springs, Arkansas, in February 1885.
+(You can learn more about him by clicking here.)
 His disease was progressing, and a Deadwood reporter wrote:

 “That he was a sick man, in body and mind, was apparent to all who knew him, but that disease had taken such deep root…was suspected by no one.
 At times he had been flighty, forgetful, [and] despondent.
 With his friends he conversed about his condition…admitting that reason was somewhat impaired.”– The Black Hills Daily Times, 7 February 1885